vlarroque/latex2svg/README.md

 Python wrapper and CLI utility to convert LaTeX math to Affinity Designer compatible SVG using [dvisvgm](https://dvisvgm.de/) and [scour](https://github.com/scour-project/scour).

-Based on the [original work](https://github.com/Moonbase59/latex2svg) by Matthias C. Hormann, this version directly copies a Affinity Designer compatible svg to clipboard.
+Based on the [original work](https://github.com/Moonbase59/latex2svg) by Matthias C. Hormann.
+This version of the script directly copies a Affinity Designer compatible svg to clipboard.

 ## Installation